Esri/arcgis-maps-sdk-java-samples/map-view/change-viewpoint/README.md

 #Change Viewpoint#
-Demonstrates different ways in which you can change the Viewpoint,visible area, of an ArcGISMap.
+Demonstrates different ways in which you can change the Viewpoint, visible area, of an ArcGISMap.

 ##How to use the sample##